pusher/pusher-http-ruby/README.md

 This will continue to work, but has been replaced by `Pusher.trigger` which supports one or multiple channels.

+### Using the Pusher REST API

+This gem provides methods for accessing information from the [Pusher REST API](https://pusher.com/docs/rest_api).
+The documentation also shows an example of the responses from each of the API endpionts.

+The following methods are provided by the gem.
+If you wish to query an API endpoint that doesn't have a specific method read on to learn how to make generic request to the REST API.

+- `Pusher.channel_info('channel_name')` returns information about that channel.

+- `Pusher.channels` returns information about all the channels in your Pusher application.

 ### Generic requests to the Pusher REST API

 Aside from triggering events, the REST API also supports a number of operations for querying the state of the system.
 A reference of the available methods is available at <http://pusher.com/docs/rest_api>.